|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 We travel into the Minangkabau countryside and visit a Minangkabau cultural village in nearby Padang Panjang in order to gain insight into this interesting - and ancient - matrilineal society.

-Day 12: Sianok Canyon, the Great Wall, Japanese Tunnels
+Day 12: Sianok Canyon, the Great Wall, Japanese Tunnels, to Padang

 Today we hike in beautiful Sianok Canyon, which is very close to Bukittinggi.
 We follow the "Great Wall" through the canyon and make several stops, including the Japanese Tunnels (built by the Japanese during the 2nd World War), and Kota Gadang, a small village where they make silver jewelery.
 We can meet locals along the way at their homes or working in the rice fields.
 We may even see the occasional Macaque monkey.

-Day 13: To Padan, fly to Jakarta, drive to Carita
+Day 13: Fly to Jakarta, drive to Anyer

 Day 14: Speedboat to Krakatoa, hike to viewpoint, drive to Lampung